rumjie/rumjie/README.md

 - 👋 Hi, I’m Jieun park
-- Worked as project manager in bio industry
+- 💉 Worked as project manager in bio industry
-- 👀 I’m interested in chemistry, drum, yoga, reading and improving my skills in any kinds of field
+- 👀 I’m interested in chemistry, drum, yoga, improving my skills and dive into learning new things
-- 🌱 I’m currently learning python, SQL to be a data scientist
+- 🌱 I’m currently learning Python, SQL to be a data scientist
-- 📫 Please contact me via mail - jieun.park.ko@gmail.com, happy to have a new connecton!
+- 📫 Please contact me via mail - jieun.park.ko@gmail.com, happy to have a new connection!

 <!---
 Rum-j/Rum-j is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.